National Native American Heritage Month

 Discover resources to help your organization raise awareness and serve victims of anti-transgender violence on the GLAAD Transgender Day of Remembrance website.

-- language, terminology, and concepts commonly used in LGBTQ communities;
+- language, terms, and concepts commonly used in LGBTQ communities;

 - the differences between gender identity and sexual orientation;